The Knight Hospitalers

 In 1291 the Hospitalers were driven from the Holy Land and went to Cyprus.
 They protected the convoys for the pilgrims.

-In 1308-1310, grand master Foulques de Villaret went on a special crusade which conquered Rhodes from the Saracens and were called the Knights of Rhodes.
+In 1308-1310, grand master Foulques de Villaret went on a special crusade which conquered Rhodes from the Saracens.
+They took the name Knights of Rhodes.

 Hospitalers vs Templars